Are Bombay Cats Good with Kids?

 Senior (7+ years)Every 6 monthsBlood work, urinalysis, HCM screening, Breathing Issues screening, Excessive Tearing screening

 Bombays should receive breed-specific screening for HCM starting at 3-5 years of age or earlier if symptoms appear.
-Early detection significantly improves treatment outcomes and quality of life.
+Catching problems early gives you more treatment options and better odds.

 Cost of Bombay Ownership

-Before committing to ownership, evaluate whether these costs are sustainable long-term for Bombay ownership:
+Before committing to ownership, evaluate whether these costs are sustainable long-term for Bombay ownership.

 More Bombay Guides